 Visitors can start the path at Ginkaku-ji, heading south along the path until the end of the path in Nanzenji.
 There are shops, restaurants, and even vending machines along the path although there are no restrooms.

-One of the most notable fashion items from Japan has to be the Kimono.
+One of the most notable fashion items from Japanese culture has to be the Kimono.
 It is a beautiful traditional dress that women still wear to this day.

 During festivals and other occasions such as autumn and cherry blossom seasons, one can notice most women are dressed in Kimonos and Yakata.

-The best place to see the Kimono styled and worn is the Nishijin textile centre.
+The best place around Kyoto to see the Kimono styled and worn is the Nishijin textile centre.
 Here, they offer a kimono fashion parade several times a day.

-There is the display of silkworms that produce silk that are used as textiles.
+There is a display of silkworms that produce silk that are used as textiles.
 There are also weaving demonstrations that explain how they make more complex fabrics and wall hangings.

 Don’t miss out on the opportunity to see a kimono fashion parade, it’s one of our favorites Kyoto tourist attractions.